Why Work-Life Balance Is Hard for Everyone

 2. Lack of Boundaries Shaped by Cultural Expectations

-In today’s work culture, there’s an unspoken expectation that employees should always be available—whether that means answering emails late into the evening, taking work calls during family dinners, or staying late in an effort to get ahead.
+In today’s work culture, there’s often an unspoken expectation that employees should always be available—whether that means answering emails late into the evening, taking work calls during family dinners, or staying late in an effort to get ahead.
 With constant connectivity and the blurring of lines between personal and professional life, maintaining clear boundaries between work and home has become more difficult than ever.

 This pressure to always be “on” isn’t limited to a single industry; it affects people across professions.
 Many of us feel guilty if we don’t participate in this overextension, fearing we’ll fall behind, be seen as less committed, or labeled as “not being a team player.”
 Unfortunately, trying to meet these expectations often leads to increased stress and burnout.
-In an effort to avoide guilt, we give in to unrealistic demands— further straining our well-being and making balance harder to achieve.
+In an effort to avoid guilt, we give in to unrealistic demands— further straining our well-being and making balance harder to achieve.

 Setting boundaries, however, isn’t a sign of weakness or disengagement.
 It’s an act of self-preservation that allows us to show up more fully in all areas of our lives.
 By consciously pushing back against cultural pressures and clearly defining when we’re “off the clock,” we can begin to regain control over our time, energy, and overall well-being.